The Atrocity Exhibition

 A revised large format paperback edition, with annotations by the author and illustrations by Phoebe Gloeckner, was issued by RE/Search in 1990.
-The edition with annotations is now standard.

-All of the 1970 book originally appeared as stories in magazines before being collected.
-There is some debate on whether the book is an experimental novel with chapters or a collection of linked stories.
-With titles such as "Plans for the Assassination of Jacqueline Kennedy", "Love and Napalm: Export USA", and "Why I Want to Fuck Ronald Reagan", and by constantly associating the Kennedy assassination with a sexual or sporting event, the work has maintained controversy, especially in the United States, where some considered it a slur on John F. Kennedy's image.
-Ballard said "it was an attempt for me to make sense of that tragic event."

 Conception

 The Atrocity Exhibition, Ballard admitted in 2007, originated in large part from the sudden death of his first wife Mary from pneumonia:I was terribly wounded by my wife's death.
 Leaving me with these very young children, I felt that a crime had been committed by nature against this young woman — and her children — and I was searching desperately for an explanation [...]
 To some extent The Atrocity Exhibition is an attempt to explain all the terrible violence that I saw around me in the early sixties.
 It wasn't just the Kennedy assassination [...]
 I think I was trying to look for a kind of new logic that would explain all these events.

 Ballard's short story "The Assassination Weapon" (later to appear as the third chapter of The Atrocity Exhibition) was first published in 1966 in New Worlds and was edited by Ballard's genre fiction colleague and friend Michael Moorcock.
 As editor of New Worlds, Moorcock aimed to marry the science fiction genre with an avant-garde, speculative tenor.
 Ballard's experimental stories "delighted" Moorcock: "['The Assassination Weapon'] was exactly what I'd been looking for [...]
 For me it was exemplary, a flag to wave for authors and readers."
 Later that same year, New Worlds published the title story-chapter, "The Atrocity Exhibition".
 Ambit went on to publish "You: Coma: Marilyn Monroe" and "The Assassination of John Fitzgerald Kennedy Considered as a Downhill Motor Race", also in 1966.
 Ballard became Ambit's prose editor in 1967.